How Long Do LED Lights Last on Average?

 Understanding LED Lifespan

-LED lights typically last between 25,000 to 50,000 hours, translating to approximately 10 to 20 years of use under normal conditions.
-This impressive lifespan is significantly longer than traditional incandescent or fluorescent bulbs, which often last only 1,000 to 15,000 hours.
-The extended lifespan of LEDs means fewer replacements and lower maintenance costs, contributing to overall cost savings.
+LED lights generally last between 25,000 and 50,000 hours, equating to about 10 to 20 years of use under standard conditions.
+This impressive lifespan is significantly longer than that of traditional incandescent or fluorescent bulbs, which typically last only 1,000 to 15,000 hours.
+The extended lifespan of LEDs means fewer replacements and lower maintenance costs contribute to overall cost savings.

 Factors to Consider When Purchasing LEDs